NoSpaceAvailable/WannagameFreshman2023/WarmupPHP.md

     ```
   - Function json_decode() in PHP will decode a JSON string and return a JSON object.
 During the decode session, it also decodes all Unicode characters if exist.
 For example:
     ![image](https://github.com/NoSpaceAvailable/WannagameFreshman2023/assets/143888307/3caf7b24-54ab-417f-8676-970d8f7e7588)

-  - Now try to read the flag file:
+  - The filter will be fooled that I didn't use *php*.
+Now try to read the flag file:
     ![image](https://github.com/NoSpaceAvailable/WannagameFreshman2023/assets/143888307/cea38df7-ed07-43fb-bb83-8232c3414968)

   - Decode it as base64 to get the flag.